columnflow.inference

 inference_model(func=None, bases=(), **kwargs)#

 Decorator for creating a new InferenceModel subclass with additional, optional bases and attaching the decorated function to it as init_func.
-All additional kwargs are added as class members of the new subclasses.
+All additional kwargs are added as class members of the new subclass.

 Return type: